Click the banner below to return to the RTL main page.

 Device Loan Program

 The Department continues to address the "homework gap" by finding ways to get devices and internet access into the hands of our high need students.
-HIDOE is developing a process to loan devices to students with limited or no device or internet access at home.
+HIDOE continues to work towards a centralized purchasing and device loan process that would support schools, parents, and students.
 Parents in need of support should connect with their school to make this request.
 Parents who are investing in a family device can contact the teacher to learn about the type of device being used for instruction at the school.

 The Department is committed to collecting and reporting qualitative and quantitative data around health and safety, equity, programs and operations to inform decision-making on curriculum, instruction, and student supports.
 Examples include: